Direct Observation of Collective Electronuclear Modes About a Quantum Critical Point

-We show in Fig. 5 a summary of and comparison between the measured (top) and theoretically expected (bottom) transition energies.
-The blue points in Fig. 5 are derived from a series of on-resonance measurements such as those shown in Figs. 3 and 4(c,d); the orange curve is the result of the broadband measurement shown in Fig. 4(b).
-We note that it is essential to do a T = 55 mK finite-temperature RPA calculation since these transition energies differ from their T = 0 values.
-In particular, the imaginary time longitudinal spin correlation function is used to determine the finite temperature magnon modes in LiHoF$_4$.
-The correlation function is calculated in the random phase approximation by making use of a basis of mean field electronuclear eigenstates for the effective low temperature Hamiltonian of the LiHoF$_4$ system.
-In Matsubara frequency space, the denominator of the resulting equation is a polynomial with zeros corresponding to the electronuclear collective modes of the system.
-At finite temperature, these modes include all possible transitions between thermally excited states of the system – they can be thought of as a generalization of the magnon modes one finds in a simple electronic spin system.
-The spectral weights associated with the longitudinal spin fluctuations follow from the residue associated with each of these modes (see Appendix for additional details).
+We plot in Fig. \ref{fig:dataoverview} the measured (top) and theoretically expected (bottom) transition energies.
+The blue points are derived from on-resonance measurements such as those shown in Figs. \ref{fig:lowfreq} and \ref{fig:highfreq}(c,d); the orange curve comes from the broadband measurement shown in Fig. \ref{fig:highfreq}(b).
+We note that it is essential to do a finite-$T$ RPA calculation since both the transition energies and their spectral weights differ from their $T = 0$ values.
+At $T = 55$~mK, which corresponds to 1.15 GHz, one expects multiple transitions between thermally excited electronuclear states \cite{suppInfo}.

-The close agreement of theory with experiment implies that the RPA collective modes are weakly coupled and represent the true collective degrees of freedom unusually well.
-The finite temperature of the measurement ($k_{BT} = 1.15$~GHz, dashed line in Fig. \ref{fig:dataoverview}), allows thermal population of excited states for the lowest frequencies.
-At low transverse field, the three lowest excitation modes are essentially degenerate, resulting in a single $E(H)$ curve for both measurement and model.
-We plot in the insets to Fig. \ref{fig:dataoverview} this low transverse-field behavior and note that the non-monotonic field dependence of the measured mode is accurately reproduced by the model.
-The RPA calculations overestimate the critical field, primarily due to the absence of mode-mode couplings in the theory (which, although individually small, have a cumulative effect on the critical field).
+At low transverse field, the three lowest excitation modes are essentially degenerate, resulting in a single curve.
+The insets to Fig. \ref{fig:dataoverview} show this behavior; the non-monotonic field dependence of the measured mode is accurately predicted by the model.
+The RPA calculations overestimate the critical field, primarily due to the absence of mode-mode couplings in the RPA (which, although individually small, have a cumulative effect on the critical field \cite{ryan18}).

+The theoretical result that any applied longitudinal field $H_z$ will gap the soft mode means the domain structure and demagnetization field will play a defining role.
+In \LiHoF\ the electronic spin dipolar interaction is much larger than the superexchange interaction.
+One then expects many Ising domains, with thin low-energy domain walls and an almost uniform demagnetization field except very near the boundaries.
+This theoretical expectation is confirmed by the observation of micron-sized domains in optical Kerr and Faraday rotation experiments \cite{battison75,pommier88,meyer89}.
+The precise structure of the domains \cite{kooy60,gabay85} is then not crucial: what matters is the relation between the mean magnetization density and the demagnetization field.
+If we model the system as a thick plate, then at zero wavevector, the soft mode is only affected by the average demagnetization field, which we incorporate into the RPA via an effective demagnetizing factor \cite{suppInfo}.